 Or when the WHO changed the “official” name of the virus from nCoV-2019 to CoVid-19, quite possibly to further blur the lines on existing reports, and “not picking a name that could be inaccurate or stigmatising“.
 (What the actual f***?).

-In addition to WHO changing the name of the virus, authorities in China have also changed the definition of an infection (source below), thus lowering the numbers of total infections, resulting in a drop for the media to report.
+In addition to WHO changing the name of the virus, authorities in this virus’ country of origin have also changed the definition of an infection (source below), thus lowering the numbers of total infections, resulting in a drop for the media to report.

 I understand why they did it –you can’t “see” an asymptomatic case without testing their blood, and the strain on existing infrastructure would be far greater than it already is.